DanielWeeber/ansible-role-windows_exporter/README.md

     windows_exporter_version: '0.18.1'

 The version of Windows exporter to install.
-Available releases can be found on the [tags](https://github.com/prometheus-community/windows_exporter/tags) listing in the Node exporter repository.
+Available releases can be found on the [tags](https://github.com/prometheus-community/windows_exporter/tags) listing in the Windows exporter repository.
 Drop the `v` off the tag.

 If you change the version, the `windows_exporter` binary will be replaced with the updated version, and the service will be restarted.